-The MIT-Wellesley double-degree program enables a Wellesley student who is accepted to the program to earn a B.A. degree from Wellesley and an S.B. degree from MIT over the course of five years.
+The MIT-Wellesley double degree program enables a Wellesley student who is accepted to the program to earn a B.A. degree from Wellesley and an S.B. degree from MIT over the course of five years.
 This opportunity is not viable for most students due to the highly competitive nature of MIT transfer admissions as well as the challenges of earning two degrees in five years from highly rigorous institutions.

-A double-degree candidate must fulfill the requirements for a degree at both institutions.
-An interested Wellesley student must first apply at Wellesley to be a candidate for the double-degree program.
-If accepted by the Wellesley committee, she then applies to MIT through the transfer process in the spring semester of the sophomore year.
-A student should only consider the following MIT courses (i.e. departments) and should also be aware of the fact that access to a given department could at times be limited for transfer students:
+A double degree candidate must fulfill the requirements for a degree at both institutions.
+Interested Wellesley students must first apply at Wellesley to be a candidate for the double degree program.
+If accepted by the Wellesley committee, they then apply to MIT through the transfer process in the spring semester of the sophomore year.
+Students may only major in the MIT courses (i.e. departments) listed in the FAQ.

-Once accepted by MIT, a student defers her admission and enrolls at MIT after the completion of her junior year at Wellesley.
-During the junior "bridge" year, while still a “Wellesley student,” she will be assigned major advisors at both institutions in order to plan a program to advance toward both degrees.
+If accepted by MIT, a student defers their admission and enrolls at MIT after the completion of their junior year at Wellesley.
+During the junior "bridge" year, while still a “Wellesley student,” they will be assigned major advisors at both institutions in order to plan a program to advance toward both degrees.
 During the fourth and fifth years, the student is enrolled at MIT.
-Our existing Wellesley/MIT Exchange permits cross registration throughout the five-year period; the exchange enables a student to integrate her two study programs thoroughly.
+Our existing Wellesley/MIT Exchange permits cross registration throughout the five-year period; the exchange enables a student to integrate the two study programs thoroughly.

 Students should be aware of the financial aid implications of this program, because during the fourth and fifth years, double-degree candidates are governed by MIT’s financial aid policy.
 (See FAQ.)